Marek Hamšík: Farewell match

 Hamšík was afforded this recognition on 20 November 2022 at Tehelné pole during an international friendly versus Chile.
 Earlier in the month, on 17 November, the national team also featured in another friendly at Podgorica City Stadium versus Montenegro.
-While Hamšík was a part of the squad for both fixtures, he did not appear in Podgorica, remaining out of the match nomination.
-The match against Montenegro concluded with a 2–2 tie.
+While Hamšík was a part of the squad for both fixtures, he did not appear in Podgorica, remaining out of the match day squad.
+The match against Montenegro finished as a 2–2 draw.

 For his retirement match versus Chile, on 17 November, Hamšík expressed that he hoped to fill up the Tehelné pole stadium.
 Prior to the match, he was praised by Francesco Calzona as being a "silent leader", recalling their period of cooperation in Napoli.
 Hamšík had provided admission and transportation for the majority of youth players from his RSC Hamsik Academy.
 The caravan of 7 coaches and dozens of cars from Hamšík's native Banská Bystrica to Bratislava numbered over 500 people.

 During the match, Hamšík captained the team.
-Although it was expected that he was going to be subbed off earlier during the second half, Hamšík remained on the pitch for almost the entirety of the match only being replaced in the 89th minute of the match by Martin Regáli.
-Hamšík was exited by a standing ovation of almost 20 thousand spectators of an essentially sold out stadium.
-During the substitution he was reduced to tears reducing Calzona to tears in turn.
+Although it was expected that he was going to be subbed off earlier during the second half, Hamšík remained on the pitch for almost the entirety of the match, only being replaced in the 89th minute of the match by Martin Regáli.
+Hamšík was given a standing ovation by almost 20 thousand spectators of an essentially sold out stadium.
+During the substitution he was reduced to tears, reducing Calzona to tears in turn.
 In play, Hamšík continued to be a key player of Slovakia completing about 90 passes, with almost 90% accuracy with the media noting his cooperation with László Bénes.
-Repeatedly, fans have chanted his name and he was walked off through the walk of fame by his team-mates after the match.
-The match was also filled with numerous banner commemorations, social media interactions and 17th minute standing ovation as well as farewell messages from his relatives and previous national team managers including Ján Kocian, Ján Kozák and Vladimír Weiss.
+Repeatedly, fans chanted his name and he was given a guard of honour by his team-mates after the match.
+The match was also filled with numerous banner commemorations, social media interactions and a 17th minute standing ovation, as well as farewell messages from his relatives and previous national team managers including Ján Kocian, Ján Kozák and Vladimír Weiss.

-During the post-match press conferences and media appearances, Hamšík did not rule out the option to re-join the national team in a managerial or coaching positions in the future.
+During the post-match press conferences and media appearances, Hamšík did not rule out the option to re-join the national team in a managerial or coaching capacity in the future.

 Brief return

 In June 2023, Hamšík was recalled as an emergency call-up to the national side for their UEFA Euro 2024 qualifying matches due to numerous injuries in the midfield.
-He would start in both wins against Iceland and Liechtenstein, bringing his total number of caps for the national team to 138.
-Following his final retirement from both international and club football, Hamšík joined the Slovakia national team as team manager.
+He took part in both wins against Iceland and Liechtenstein, bringing his total number of caps for the national team to 138.
+Following his final retirement from both international and club football, Hamšík joined the Slovakia national team as team manager in September 2023.